seadowg/cv/cv.md

 * Building products and solutions for clients across native mobile and web as an engineer.
-* Mentoring and helping build other engineer's careers within the company.
+* Mentoring and helping build other engineers' careers within the company.
 * Contributing to the overall direction and management of the consulting practice.